sovity/edc-ce/extensions/wrapper/client-example/README.md

 ## About this component

-Example Quarkus Application that uses our Java API Client Library.
+Example Quarkus Application that uses the Java API Client Library.

 ## Getting Started